Looking for all the best things to do in Dorset for your next British staycation? I’ve got you covered.

 In the small village of Shaftesbury is one of Dorset’s most attractive streets.
 Gold Hill is a steep cobbled street lined with stone cottages, and it’s considered one of the prettiest sites in the county.
+You might also recognise it from the famous Hovis ad!
 This really is picture-postcard England.

 31. Attend a Festival in a Castle

-This year, for the first time ever, the legendary summer festival of Bestival is moving from its normal home on the Isle of White to Dorset’s very own Lulworth Estate.
-Could there be a more epic setting for a festival than the grounds of a 17th century castle?
-The brand-new mainstage, the Castle Stage, will play host to headliners The xx, A Tribe Called Quest, and The Pet Shop Boys.
+For the last few years, the legendary summer festival of Bestival has been held in Dorset’s very own Lulworth Estate.
+Could there be a more epic setting for a festival than the grounds of a 17th-century castle?

 32. Climb the Highest Point on the South Coast